EthanYixuanMi/Student-Research-Day-Projects-in-Wenzhou-Kean-University/README.md

 ## Repository Updates

-This repository will be continuously updated as new Student Research Day projects are completed.
+This repository will continuously update as new Student Research Day projects are completed.
 Each project will include detailed documentation and explanations to showcase the research process and outcomes.

 ---
 *This repository is actively maintained and will be updated with new research projects and academic achievements.
 For any questions or suggestions, please feel free to reach out through the contact information provided above.*